learn-co-students/angular-testing-directives-readme-v-000/README.md

 ### Writing a test

-As opposed to Karma and Jasmine, we use protractor to actually test the HTML side of things.
-With protractor, we can click on buttons and enter text into inputs, etc.

 Let's write a protractor test.

 Protractor lets us grab web pages and interact with elements on the page.

-To start, we're going to grab Angular's website.
+To start, we need to load a page to interact with.
+For this example, we're going to grab Angular's website.
+To do this, we'll call the `get` method on our `browser` object an pass in a URL.

 ```js
 describe('Angular Website', function() {